michaeltd/dots/readme.md

      * https://github.com/technomancy/emacs-starter-kit
      * https://github.com/bbatsov/prelude
-     * My setup consists of [a reasonable emacs config](https://github.com/purcell/emacs.d), [a splashscreen](https://github.com/notarock/.emacs.d/blob/master/splash.png) and [exwm](https://github.com/ch11ng/exwm/wiki).
+     * My setup consists of [a reasonable emacs config](https://github.com/purcell/emacs.d) and a [splashscreen](https://github.com/notarock/.emacs.d/blob/master/splash.png).

    * If vim is what makes you "tick", check out [SpaceVim](https://github.com/SpaceVim/SpaceVim), a community maintained vim distribution.

 #### [bootstrap.sh](bootstrap.sh)
 How I migrate my .dots in new systems.
-Don's use this unless you are fully aware of the situation you put your self into.
+Don't use this unless you are fully aware of the situation you put your self into.

 ## Reference
 #### [GitHub ❤ ~/](https://dotfiles.github.io/)